List of the wettest tropical cyclones by country: St. Eustatius

-Saint Martin/Sint Maarten
+Sint Maarten

 This hilly island is partially owned by France and partially claimed by the Netherlands.

 New Zealand

 Most tropical cyclones which pass near New Zealand are in extratropical transition (ET) or have become extratropical, which can enhance their heavy rainfall threat.

 Nicaragua

 Niue

 During the passage of Tropical Cyclone Heta in January 2004, the Niue Meteorological Station reported a record 24-hour rainfall of 999.2 mm.

 Oman

 Pakistan

 Tropical cyclones for the Arabian Sea usually affect Pakistan.
 Tropical cyclones from the Bay of Bengal can affect Pakistan, though they usually weaken by the time they reach the Pakistani coastline.

 Palau

 Palau consists of a string of islands that is rugged and surrounds a lagoon.
 Elevations up to 2060 ft exist within the island group.

 Panama

-Inflow to the south of Hurricane Mitch brought impressive rainfalls to the Panama.
-Veledero de Tole recorded 695 mm of rainfall between October 22 and 31, 1998.
+Inflow to the south of Hurricane Mitch brought impressive rainfalls to Panama.
+Veladero de Tole recorded 695 mm of rainfall between October 22 and 31, 1998.